 7) Will China be a culture shock?

 Initially, yes!
-Fuzhou gives you a taste of real China with delicious, authentic cuisine and the quite limited English.
+Fuzhou & Changle give you a taste of real China with delicious, authentic cuisine and the quite limited English.
 But there are also Western shops, malls, English cinema’s and plenty of friendly locals to help you out!
-However, Shenzhen and Xiamen both have a more international feel with English more commonly spoken.
+However, Shenzhen will have a more international feel with English more commonly spoken.

 8) How long is summer & winter course?